Wheatstone bridge: Significance

 The concept was extended to alternating current measurements by James Clerk Maxwell in 1865 and further improved as Blumlein bridge by Alan Blumlein in British Patent no. 323,037, 1928.

-Modifications of the fundamental bridge
+Modifications of the basic bridge

 The Wheatstone bridge is the fundamental bridge, but there are other modifications that can be made to measure various kinds of resistances when the fundamental Wheatstone bridge is not suitable.
 Some of the modifications are: